mccartnm/lutil/README.md

 # LUTIL

-Tempalte utilities for embedded systems.
+Template utilities for embedded systems.
 Built for _extremely_ lightweight applications.
 Useful for when the STL is too heavy a cost on particular devices.
 Includes a number of utilities such as:

 ## Embedded Utils: